palenic/proteinExprML/README.md

 ## References
 Higuera, Clara, Katheleen J. Gardiner, and Krzysztof J. Cios.
 “Self-organizing feature maps identify proteins critical to learning in a mouse model of down syndrome.”
 PloS one 10.6 (2015).

+## Notes
+If the notebook is not rendering: https://nbviewer.jupyter.org/github/palenic/proteinExprML/blob/master/ML%202020%20homework.ipynb